ADONIS m Greek MythologyFrom Phoenician

 ἀϊδής (aides) meaning

 "unseen".
-In Greek mythology Hades was the dark god of the underworld, a place that was also called Hades.
-His brother was
+In Greek mythology Hades was the dark god of the underworld, a place that also came to be called Hades.
+His brothers were

 ḥwt-ḥrw (reconstructed as